TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-throw-over-wall.md

 In the SaaS world the project is usually an entire microservice.
 Remember the agile DevOps mantra of ["You build it, you run it"](https://aws.amazon.com/blogs/enterprise-strategy/enterprise-devops-why-you-should-run-what-you-build/)?
 Surprisingly often, it turns out to be "You build it, you throw it over the wall".

 You might think these are exceptional cases.
 I've seen organizations that have turned it into standard practice.
 You have a hot new project that needs to build a new service.
-You turn to your favorite development team which.
+You turn to your favorite development team.
 They get something up and running quickly.
 Keeping it running turns out to be a bit of a drag for them.
 You have another hot new project and your favorite team is so good at getting things done.
 How do you get out of your dilemma?

 Simple, you throw the now Old New Thing over the wall to another, less favored, team.
 One that's cheaper, perhaps based in India or China.